 Why we need vector databases

-Vector databases are essential for efficiently managing and searching high-dimensional vector embeddings, enabling real-time accurate similarity searches that perform a critical function in the AI-native app stack.
+Vector databases are essential for efficiently managing and searching high-dimensional vector embeddings.
+They enable real-time accurate similarity searches, which are critical in the AI-native app stack.

 Why Use a Vector Database?